 WHAT IS GHB?

 GHB (gamma hydroxybutyrate) is a central nervous system depressant that slows down the messages travelling between the brain and the body.
-It usually comes as a colourless and odourless salty tasting liquid.
+It usually comes as a colourless and odourless bitter or salty tasting liquid.
 It sometimes comes as a blue liquid and rarely in tablet or powder form.

 GHB is manufactured illegally from a number of chemicals similar to GHB such as GBL (gamma butyrolactone) and 1,4-BD (1,4 butanediol), which is sometimes sold as GHB.
 These chemicals turn into GHB almost immediately when they enter the body.